Marfa Film Festival: History

-2014 festival highlights included a live score performance by CocoRosie to Sergei Peranajov's 1969 masterpiece The Color of Pomegranates, advance screenings of Richard Linklater's Boyhood and Michel Gondry's Mood Indigo, and an interactive experimental arcade designed especially for MFF around the “Space Cowboy” mythos.
+2014 festival highlights included a live score performance by CocoRosie to Sergei Peranajov's 1969 masterpiece The Color of Pomegranates, advance screenings of Richard Linklater's Boyhood and Michel Gondry's Mood Indigo, and an interactive experimental arcade designed especially for MFF around the "Space Cowboy" mythos.

-Other Highlights
+Other highlights

 The 2015 Marfa Film Festival celebrated and honored Native Americans and First People in support of the Standing Rock protests.
 Teepees were erected behind the theater and chiefs gathered to share and connect with festival attendees.
-The festival hosted a rare 35mm outdoor screening of the rarely seen Japanese animation Belladonna of Sadness at Liz Lambert's famous "El Cosmico" campground/air steam hotel many festival attendees watched the film from wood fire hot tubs.
+The festival hosted a rare 35mm outdoor screening of the rarely seen Japanese animation Belladonna of Sadness at Liz Lambert's famous "El Cosmico" campground/air steam hotel.
+Many festival attendees watched the film from wood fire hot tubs.

-In 2016 Joey Soloway's much anticipated Amazon series I Love Dick which was shot in Marfa, Tx Starring Kevin Bacon and Kathryn Hahn and festival creator Robin Lambaria (who is featured in her iconic red jumpsuit in the first scene).
+In 2016, Joey Soloway's much anticipated Amazon series I Love Dick which was shot in Marfa.
+The series stars Kevin Bacon and Kathryn Hahn with a small role for festival creator Robin Lambaria (who is featured in her iconic red jumpsuit in the first scene).